- B2B customer relationships require constant communication and mutual trust.

 - Holidays and anniversaries: Major holidays are a great time to build relationships, whether you send a handwritten note, card, or gift basket, communicating at holidays and major client anniversaries (like the yearly anniversary of your first deal) reminds customers that you want to build a relationship, not just make a deal.
 This tactic can be difficult to scale as your operations grow, but with the right CRM in place, you can keep track of these dates and automate messages, as necessary.
 When you compare CRM software vendors, look for options that include email integration and some kind of automated follow-up workflow.

 ALSO READ: 5 Outbound Sales Strategies to Increase Revenue in 2023

 3. Be Honest and Upfront

-Every relationship has rough patches.
+Every relationship has rough patches, especially B2B customer relationships.
 The true test is in how you handle those problems.
 Whether it’s an incorrect insertion order or something completely out of your control, it’s best to communicate about the problem and what you’re doing to fix it.